-Although still ambiguous, the word play favors the command of another or false story, which was told at the royal court.
+Although still ambiguous, the word play favors the command of a false story, which was told at the royal court.
 A story that obliged Chrétien to compose a better story entitled The Story Of The Grail or even The Count From The Grail.
-This translation would require a "peiour conte" (Lt. peior, OFr. peiour, pire = worse), a false story that was told at the court, and which Philip's book would correct.
-The opposition of better and worse in regards to Philip and Alexander may be an additional clue, but because the flattery was taken literally a false story never considered.
-In view of the two Alexanders, it would make perfect sense if Chrétien had quoted another St. Paul, especially because he insists that he read it himself.
-In view of the reversals of the Alexanders, of destre/senestre, and of lines 63/64, Frappier (15) is of the opinion that "the opposition of the largesse of chivalry and Christian charity, and the superiority of one over the other was not in the mind of an author so careful with 'conjointure' if it has nothing to do with the 'sen' of the poem".
+This translation would require a "peiour conte" (Lt. peior, OFr. peiour, pire = worse) that was told at the court, and which Philip's book would correct.
+The opposition of better and worse in regards to Philip and Alexander may be an additional clue, but the flattery was taken literally and a false story never considered.
+In view of the two Alexanders, it would make perfect sense if Chrétien quoted another St. Paul, especially because he insists that he read it himself.
+In view of the reversals of the Alexanders, of destre/senestre, and of lines 63/64, Frappier (9) is of the opinion that "the opposition of the largesse of chivalry and Christian charity, and the superiority of one over the other was not in the mind of an author so careful with 'conjointure' if it has nothing to do with the 'sen' of the poem".

-There is the possibility that Chrétien opposed the sinister North with the enlightened South where Gnostic sects were free to practice their religious beliefs.
-Their dualism is reflected in the parallel quests of Perceval and Gauvain, and the Grail Castle and Castle of Wonders.
+It is possible that Chrétien opposed the sinister North with the enlightened South where Gnostic sects were free to practice their religious beliefs.
+Such dualism is reflected in the parallel quests of Perceval and Gauvain, and the Grail Castle and Castle of Wonders.
 Chrétien's "heretic" sympathies are also expressed in his quotes from the New Testament, particularly the one he attributes to St. Paul.
 Love (charité) and perfection (parfaits) are central ideals of the Cathar sects, which were so brutally annihilated during the Albigensian Crusades.
-Frappier refrains from touching upon these issues, perhaps because Chrétien did not complete the poem, but concedes that he may have dedicated the poem to the count without leaving the service of Marie de Champagne (16) as most scholars maintain.
-In view of our new interpretation of the contes and the flattery, it would seem that Chrétien did not move to Flanders – at least not voluntarily.
+Frappier refrains from touching upon these issues, perhaps because Chrétien did not complete the poem, but concedes that he may have dedicated the poem to the count without leaving the service of Marie de Champagne (10) as most scholars maintain.
+In view of our interpretation of the contes and the flattery, it would seem that Chrétien did not move to Flanders – at least not voluntarily.

 Unfortunately, the Conte du Graal ends in the middle of a scene, which might imply to the suggestible that Chrétien paid the ultimate penalty for insulting the count!
-According to Albert W. Thompson, “of the fifteen existing Old French manuscripts of Chrétien’s Perceval, only four stop at the end of the work of the original author" (19).
-It is not surprising from our point of view that “In the majority of the Perceval manuscripts, there is no indication of a change of author" (20), which reveals that some continuations were passed off at the time as Chrétien’s work.
+According to Albert W. Thompson, “of the fifteen existing Old French manuscripts of Chrétien’s Perceval, only four stop at the end of the work of the original author" (11).
+It is not surprising from our point of view that “In the majority of the Perceval manuscripts, there is no indication of a change of author" (12), which reveals that some continuations used to be passed off as Chrétien’s work.

-Two continuations are “ascribed to Wauchier de Denain”, although he is still disputed as the author because “he was a pious writer of saints’ lives, referred to as an authority rather than as an author of the Perceval" (21).
-Loomis points out that churchmen “composed the Didot Perceval, the Queste del Saint Graal, and the Estoire del Saint Graal" (22), which shows that there may have been a concerted effort to diffuse Chrétien’s popular ideas if they supported the heretics.
+Two continuations are “ascribed to Wauchier de Denain”, although he is still disputed as the author because “he was a pious writer of saints’ lives, referred to as an authority rather than as an author of the Perceval" (13).
+Loomis points out that it was churchmen who composed "the Didot Perceval, the Queste del Saint Graal, and the Estoire del Saint Graal" (14), which shows that there may have been a concerted effort to diffuse Chrétien’s popular ideas if they supported the heretics.